-Just 30 minutes north of downtown Indianapolis awaits the charming city of Westfield, Indiana.
+Just 30 minutes north of Indianapolis awaits the charming city of Westfield, Indiana.
 Voted the 18th best place to live by CNN Money in 2013, Westfield is an increasingly sought-after place to live, thanks to a solid economy, several attractions and things-to-do, plenty of green space, excellent schools and strong real estate market.

 But while Westfield is a small city, with a population of just 31,000, it is nevertheless among the more affluent cities in central Indiana.
 In fact, the American Community Survey (ACS), an statistical survey conducted by the U.S. Census Bureau, put the median family income at $96,374 from 2007-2011.

 Education is another strong suit in Westfield.
 U.S. News & Special Report ranked Westfield High School No. 6 in the state.
 The school was among just 127 Indiana schools to make the publication’s list of “Best High Schools” in the nation out of 31,000 U.S. public high schools reviewed.

 There are a number of things to do in Westfield that are popular among both visitors and locals.
 Here are a few of the more notable examples.

 The Asa Bales Anti-Slavery Cemetery is located in Asa Bales Park, just north of Westfield Middle School, at the southwest corner of the W. Hoover St. and N. Union St. Follow a long, paved walking trail to get to the cemetery.

 The Underground Railroad was a big part of the city’s history, with city founder Asa Bales leading the charge.
 In fact, both Bales and his wife are buried in the “freedom cemetery,” which is the final resting place for many Civil War soldiers.